How to Completely Flush Brake System

 Brake systems work by slowing or stopping a car using the pistons and pads on the brake disc.
 When the brake pedal is pressed, the brake fluid is forced down through the lines to the calipers.
 The calipers squeeze the pads against the rotors, which slows or stops the car.

-See also How to Flush Brake Fluid 2013 Tahoe
+See also How Much Does Flushing Brake Fluid Cost

 If you have a vacuum booster pump, your brake system will also use suction to pull air out of your braking system and clear debris.
 This action helps to prevent dust and dirt from building up in your braking system and causing performance issues down the road.